rikardwiklander/imint.se/content/vidview/more-information.md

 ---
 date: 2015-09-24
 title: "More Information"
+menu:
+  main:
+    name: More Information
+    parent: Vidview
+    weight: 50
 ---
 Interested to learn more?
 Please fill out the form below and we will get back to you.
 Ready to test run?
-Go directly and [request an evaluation license](Evaluation Request Form "Evaluation Request").
+Go directly and [request an evaluation license](/imint.se/form/evaluation-request "Evaluation Request").